Agentic Smart Contracts

 - Pricing comes from the agent's own inference

-- Validators verify the Tensor Commit receipt, not the work
+- Validators verify the Tensor Commit, not the work

 - The agent can swap context or models without redeploying